Brewers–Cubs rivalry: 1999–2016: Geographic foes and division races; Cubs end the curse

-By 2015, Chicago was reaping the benefits of their rebuild with a roster that featured talented young players, such as Kris Bryant, Anthony Rizzo, Javier Baez, Jake Arrieta annd Addison Russell.
+By 2015, Chicago was reaping the benefits of their rebuild with a roster that featured talented young players, such as Kris Bryant, Anthony Rizzo, Javier Baez, Jake Arrieta and Addison Russell.
 They had also hired experienced manager Joe Maddon to manage the young core.
-In 2015, they made the postseason as a wild card and upset the rival St. Louis Cardinals in the NLDS, but lost to the New York Mets in the NLCS.
+In 2015, they made the postseason as a wild card and upset the rival St. Louis Cardinals in the NLDS, but were swept by the New York Mets in the NLCS.
 In 2016, the Cubs added key veterans, such as John Lackey, Jon Lester, and Aroldis Chapman (trade deadline) to a title favorite.
-That season, they broke through winning a World Series against Cleveland in a seven game classic and ending their 108-year drought.
+That season, they broke through winning a World Series against Cleveland in a seven-game classic and ending their 108-year drought.